ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 6. **Click On** the **CDA Db2 Warehouse on Cloud** service you just created from the list of Bluemix services.

-## Step 2: Create the dashDB Credentials
+## Step 2: Create the Db2 Warehouse on Cloud Credentials

 <img src="./media/Step3-image-10-1.png" >